Long-term Trail Team placements

 Gloves and waterproofs for work are provided as well as any additional safety equipment that is required during the work tasks.
 Participants need to bring their own personal equipment and it is very important that our volunteers are well prepared.
 Essentials include: waterproofs and warm clothes, hiking boots and a sturdy tent that you are able to carry when hiking.
 See our Equipment list for volunteers.

-Food is provided throughout the placement.
+Food is provided throughout the placement (including weekends and during the hiking week).
 It is important that participants inform us about special dietary requirements before of their placement, as food is often organised ahead of the projects.
 Volunteers take part in food preparation and all other domestic tasks at the camps.

-Our volunteers organise their own travel to the meeting point at Thórsmörk (Húsadalur).
+Our volunteers organise their own travel to the meeting point at Thórsmörk (Húsadalur), where they will be met by our team leaders.

 Participants organising their own travel insurance for the duration of the placement.

 Our teams stay at established volunteer camps and wilderness camps during their placements.
 Our established camps at Langidalur (Thórsmörk) and Básar (Goðaland) have basic facilities including toilets, showers, cooking facilities and group tents for eating in.
-At our Highland team camp at Hvanngil (Laugavegurinn Hiking Trail) facilities including toilets and an indoor group space for cooking and shelter during the evenings.
 Our long-range wilderness camps have no facilities and all food and equipment is carried in by the teams.